estepona/estepona.github.io/_posts/2019-01-27-a-poem-in-machine-code.md

 Now, there is really no way I can tell what they represent, that I wrote it, and that after I post it to the Internet this is what's actually stored!
 I do think it's beautiful.
 And so I heard that researchers and software engineers in the early days actually do things this way.
 What a time.

-I also tried encode it with encodings other than utf-8.
-For Chinese characters, it is in fact more efficient to use encodings like [gb2313](https://en.wikipedia.org/wiki/GB_2312), which uses only 2 bytes for each character, saving 1 more byte for each character.
-But for the purpose of this post, it works in similar ways.
+I also tried to encode it with encodings other than utf-8.
+For Chinese characters, it is in fact more efficient to use encodings like [gb2313](https://en.wikipedia.org/wiki/GB_2312), which uses only 2 bytes for each character, saving 1/3 more space compared to utf-8.
+But for the purpose of this post, you get the idea.